On efficiently solvable cases of Quantum k-SAT: Introduction

 Whereas \emph{a priori} this setting may seem unrelated to the open question of computing solutions to $k$-QSAT instances with SDRs, we connect the two settings as follows.
 Denote the \emph{interaction hypergraph} $G=(V,E)$ of a $k$-QSAT instance as a $k$-uniform hypergraph (i.e. all edges have size precisely $k$), in which the vertices correspond to qubits, and each clause $c$ acting on a set of $k$ qubits $S_c$, is represented by a hyperedge of size $k$ containing the vertices corresponding to $S_c$. \begin{theorem} Let $G=(V,E)$ be a hypergraph with all hyperedges of size at least $2$, and such that each vertex has degree at most $2$.
 Then, $G$ has an SDR. \end{theorem} Thus, Theorem~\ref{thm:bounded} resolves the open question of~\cite{LLMSS10} for $k$-QSAT instances with SDRs in which additionally (1) each variable occurs in at most two clauses and (2) there are no $1$-local clauses.
 (The latter of these restrictions is necessary, as allowing edges of size $1$ easily makes Theorem~\ref{thm:matchgraph} false in general; see Section~\ref{sscn:SDR}.) \\

 \emph{2.
-On parameterized complexity for Quantum $k$-SAT.} Our next result, and the main contribution of this paper, gives a parameterized algorithm\footnote{Roughly, parameterized complexity characterizes the complexity of computational problems with respect to specific \emph{parameters} of interest other than just the input size (e.g. the treewidth of the input graph).} for explicitly computing (product state) solutions for a non-trivial class of $k$-QSAT instances.
-As discussed in Section~\ref{sscn:runtime}, this algorithm in some cases provides an \emph{exponential} speedup over brute force diagonalization.
+Parameterized algorithms for Quantum $k$-SAT.} Our next result, and the main contribution of this paper, gives a parameterized algorithm\footnote{Roughly, parameterized complexity characterizes the complexity of computational problems with respect to specific \emph{parameters} of interest other than just the input size.
+For example, for an NP-complete graph theoretic problem $\Pi$ on $n$ vertices, a parameterized algorithm might run in time polynomial in $n$, but potentially exponentially with respect to some other graph parameter, such as the treewidth of the input graph.
+In this example, $\Pi$ would be tractable on input graphs of logarithmic treewidth.
+Parameterized complexity is the focus of an entire research community classically; see ``previous work'' for further details.} for explicitly computing (product state) solutions for a non-trivial class of $k$-QSAT instances.
+As discussed in Section~\ref{sscn:runtime}, this algorithm in some cases provides an \emph{exponential} speedup over brute force diagonalization.\\ \emph{Transfer filtrations.} To sketch the idea of the algorithm at a high level, we first introduce a new graph theoretic notion of a \emph{transfer filtration} for a $k$-uniform hypergraph $G=(V,E)$ (see Definition~\ref{def:2} for a formal definition).
+Intuitively, a ``transfer filtration of type $b>0$'' should be thought of as a set of $b$ of qubits (out of all $n$ qubits the $k$-QSAT instance acts on) which form the ``hard core'' or \emph{foundation} of the instance.
+Roughly, this is in the sense that \emph{if} one could determine what states to assign to the qubits in the foundation, then resolving the remainder of the instance would be ``easy'' (this is not entirely accurate, hence the quotes on ``easy'').\\ \emph{Algorithm sketch.} With the notion of transfer filtration in hand, our framework for attacking $k$-QSAT can be sketched at a high level as follows. \begin{enumerate} \item (Decoupling step) First, given a $k$-QSAT instance $\Pi$ on $G$ with transfer filtration of type $b$, we ``blow-up'' $\Pi$ to a larger, \emph{decoupled} instance $\Pi^+$ (Decoupling Lemma, Lemma~\ref{lem:p}).

+\item (Solve decoupled instance) The decoupled nature of $\Pi^+$ makes it ``easier'' to solve (Transfer Lemma, Lemma~\ref{prop:7}), in that any assignment to the $b$ ``foundation'' qubits can be \emph{extended} to a solution to all of $\Pi^+$.
+This raises the question --- how does one map the solution of $\Pi^+$ back to a solution of $\Pi$?